How to Knit in the Round with Double-Pointed Needles

 What kind of needles should I use?

-A lot of knitters prefer to use bamboo double-pointed needles because the yarn grips them a little better than it would aluminum needles.
+When it comes to the types of knitting needles that are good for DPN, a lot of knitters prefer to use bamboo double-pointed needles because the yarn grips them a little better than it would aluminum needles.
 When you’re knitting in the round with double-pointed needles, the needles can rotate, especially in the first few rows.
 Bamboo needles can help keep the stitches on the needles where they belong.
 Of course, like anything else, this depends on the knitter’s preference.
 Test different kinds of needles and find out what works for you.

 When you cast on, you can cast on to one double-pointed needle.
 It makes casting on quite a bit faster and easier.